hphelion/documentation/moonshot/manage.administration-dashboard.setting-tab.md

 6. Click **Change** to save the changes.

-##About HP Cloud OS for Moonshot Administration Dashboard <a name="About HP Cloud OS for Moonshot Administration Dashboard"></a>
+##About HP Helion Cloud OS for Moonshot Administration Dashboard <a name="About HP Helion Cloud OS for Moonshot Administration Dashboard"></a>

-This option gives detailed information about the HP Cloud OS for Moonshot Administration Dashboard.
+This option gives detailed information about the HP Helion Cloud OS for Moonshot Administration Dashboard.

 1. Click the **Settings** link on the upper right corner of the Administration Dashboard window.
 The Settings page is displayed with options in the left panel.

-2. Click **About** to display the About HP Cloud OS for Moonshot Administration Dashboard window.
+2. Click **About** to display the About HP Helion Cloud OS for Moonshot Administration Dashboard window.
 It displays the product version number.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>